 To design an object from scratch, or to make customizations Tinkercad.com is a great place to start.
 Tinkercad is a web-based computer automated design (CAD) software that gives you the building blocks needed to create a 3d object.
 Within Tinkercad, there are several helpful tutorials to familiarize yourself with the platform.

-Currently, Oregon and West Toledo offer printing on a Makerbot, so printing size is limited by the build plate size roughly 8 in. x 10 in x 6 in. tall.
+Oregon and West Toledo offer printing on a Makerbot, so printing size is limited by the build plate size roughly 8 in. x 10 in. x 6 in. tall.
 Prints are completed in PLA filament, which comes in most standard colors, as well as clear.
-West Toledo is also testing a Lulzbot printer, which can print in ABS filament.
+Main Library and King Road are testing the Lulzbot 6 3D Printer.